AudranDoublet/opr/README.md

 # Introduction

-This project is originally an assignement for our **introduction to image synthesis** course, nothing serious.
+Simply a bunch of engines that allows the user to simulate and render scenes described into YAML language.
-This project is a bunch of engines that allows the user to simulate and render scenes described into YAML language.
+This project is originally an assignment for our **introduction to image synthesis** course, nothing serious.

 ### Samples